ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 }
 ```

-Above example we have a function called _get_new_world_.
-As you can we are using snake case for function names.
-Rust naming convention recommend to use snake case for function names.
-After function we have arrow (->), which is used for declare the return time of the function.
-For this function the return type is string literal with static life time. we will learn about _string_ and _lifetimes_ in upcoming post.for now just consider this function will return some string when it's called.
+Above example, we have a function called `get_new_world`.
+As you can see we are using snake case for function names.
+Rust naming convention recommends using snake case for function names.
+After function name, we have an arrow (->), which is used to declare the return type of the function.
+For this function, the return type is a string literal with a static lifetime. we will learn more about `string` and `lifetimes` in the upcoming post.
+For now, just consider, this function will return some string when it's called.

-Next line we have string _World_.
-But we did not return the string. if you compile and run this code,it will execute without any problem.
-That because when we have expression as last line in function that return value will be automatically return when the function called.
+Next line we have the string `World`.
+But we did not return or do any operation on the string. if you compile and run this code, It will execute without any problem.
+That is because when we have expression as the last line in function that will be considered as function return value.

-if you are confused about what is expression, don't worry 😀, let see that in detail.
-Rust functions consist of statements and expressions.statements are instruction the perform some operation but it will not return any value.
+if you are confused about what is expression, don't worry 😀. let see that in detail.
+Rust functions consist of statements and expressions.
+Statements are instructions the perform some operation but it will not return any value.
 But expressions will return value.
 So `let a = 10;` is the statement.
-Because all this instruction do is, create a variable 'a' and assigning value 10 to the variable.It does not return any value. let see instruction `7 + 3`.
-This instruction perform addition operation and return value as '10'.
-This instructions called as expression.
+Because all this instruction does is, create a variable `a` and assigning value 10 to the variable.
+It does not return any value. let see instruction `7 + 3`.
+This instruction performs an addition operation and returns a value as '10'.
+These instructions are called expressions.

-So,hope you are clear about statement and expression.Now, comeback to our _get_new_world_ function, the instruction `World` is a expression because it's create string literal called _world_ and return it.
-So when ever you have expression as a lost line in your program without semicolon(;), Rust will consider that value as function return value.
+Hope now you are clear about the statement and expression.Now, come back to our `get_new_world` function.
+The instruction `World` is an expression because it creates a string literal called `world` and returns it.
+So whenever you have expression as a lost line in your program without semicolon(;), Rust will consider that value as function return value.

 #### Function call

-Now we have function called _get_new_world_ and it returns string literal.
-Lets call this function in our main function.
+Now we have a function called `get_new_world` and it returns string literal.
+Let's call this function, in our main function.

 ```rs
 fn main() {